dceuinton/lightspeed_test/README.md

 ## Areas to be improved upon

-One area that I know is not correct is the Star class' contains function.
+**Now fixed after email from Richard:**One area that I know is not correct is the Star class' contains function.
 I was attempting to turn the radius into a function of theta and check whether the radius of point(x, y) was less than that, but haven't fully managed to get it working yet.
 It is working a little, but it's still a bit buggy.

 I also became aware quite far through the project that I could create my own html tags for buttons.
 This sounds like a more elegant way to create the buttons and done again, I would give this a go.